U.S. border official resigns amid uproar over migrant children

 Previously CBP's chief operating officer, Sanders was named acting commissioner in April after the agency's previous leader, Kevin McAleenan, became acting secretary of the Department of Homeland Security.
 Other key DHS agencies also have interim or acting directors, including U.S. Immigration and Customs Enforcement and U.S. Citizenship and Immigration Services.

+Morgan, who also served as chief of the Border Patrol, a subsidiary of CBP, under President Barack Obama, is now expected to be replaced as ICE's acting leader by Matthew Albence.
+Albence served as acting director earlier this year after the departure of another former leader, Ronald Vitiello.

-ICE on Saturday delayed a long-planned operation to sweep U.S. cities and arrest hundreds of people accused of flouting orders to leave the country, days after Trump's tweets about the operation alarmed immigrant families and advocates.
+ICE on Saturday delayed an operation to sweep U.S. cities and arrest hundreds of people accused of flouting orders to leave the country, days after Trump tweeted about the upcoming crackdown.
 Former ICE acting director Thomas Homan, a Trump administration ally, then went on television to accuse McAleenan of leaking information about the operation because he opposed it.

 CBP is the agency that apprehends and first detains migrant parents and children crossing the Mexican border.

-CBP's facilities at the Mexican border were almost all built when most people crossing the border illegally were single adults.
+CBP's facilities at the border were almost all built when most people crossing into the U.S. illegally were single adults.
 Now, the agency is apprehending tens of thousands of parents and children weekly.
 It recorded 84,500 apprehensions of adults and children travelling together in May.

 In the wake of Sanders' resignation, Democratic Rep. Bennie G. Thompson of Mississippi, chairman of the House Homeland Security Committee, lashed out at the administration's immigration policies and "bad actors in the White House."